Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    :width: 30 %

-In this exported file, you will find a ``verifyKey`` (your ``public key``), which should be identical to the displayed ``public key`` at the front end.
-The front end also displays your next nonce associated with your account.
+In this exported file, you will find a ``verifyKey`` (your ``public key``), which should be identical to the displayed ``public key`` at the frontend.
+The frontend also displays your next nonce associated with your account.
 This nonce is initially 0 and increases every time a successful sponsored transaction is recorded in the smart contract that was signed by your account.